MateuszKapusta/MazeGame/README.md

 <br />
 ![alt text](https://github.com/MateuszKapusta/MazeGame/blob/master/Pictures/Game.jpg)

 If you fail maze will change its structure.
-You have three lives <br />
+You have three lives. <br />

 ## Licence